 Α) If the Daily LNG Reserve is positive, and the User has not submitted an application to amend the duration of the Approved LNG Application as per paragraph [19] of article [71], or the User’s request cannot be met because the Temporary Storage Period for the last LNG Quantity to which the Approved LNG Application pertains has expired, and there is insufficient Additional Storage Area available to fully or partially service the remainder of the Daily LNG Reserve on the next Day (d), then the Operator will, in order of priority, proceed with the following:

-(i) It will compensate the User at a price equivalent to the product of the LNG Quantity remaining after expiry of the Approved LNG Application, multiplied by the Residual Quantitiy of LNG Unit Compensation Price , which is defined as a percentage equivalent to ten percent (10%) of the Reference Balancing Gas Price.
+(i) It will compensate the User at a price equivalent to the product of the LNG Quantity remaining after expiry of the Approved LNG Application, multiplied by the Residual Quantity of LNG Unit Compensation Price , which is defined as a percentage equivalent to ten percent (10%) of the Reference Balancing Gas Price.
 In this case, the title of the remaining Quantity of LNG transfers to the Operator after expiry of the Approved LNG Application, and the aforementioned residual Quantity is added to the Operator’s Balancing Gas Reserve, if there is available storage space.

 (ii) The provisions of article [79] are applicable.